bradleyeckert/chad/doc/isa.md

 What Chuck Moore demonstrated with MISC was the utility of small stacks.
 His Novix architecture from the 1980s had stacks made of 256-cell memories.
 It turns out smaller is better.
+GreenArrays adopted shift register stacks.
 James Bowman's use of shift register stacks in the J1 was a great idea.
+It seems that stack machines may have a future.
+J1-style cores run as fast as you can keep them fed with instructions.

-If you look at commercial ASIC processes, ON Semi's 180nm process offers RAM with a cycle time of 3.3 to 5 ns.
-That's slow compared to GreenArrays 1 ns instructions.
+If you look at commercial ASIC processes, memory is slower than logic.
 In an actual standard cell chip, the processor may have to wait on memory.
-Adding a `hold` signal to the port list would let the memories hold off execution to insert wait states.
+Adding a `cke` (clock enable) signal to the port list would let the memories insert wait states.
 With code memory, that wouldn't impact performance much.
-If you use a wider data bus (such as 64-bit) on the ROM and mux it down to 16-bit, most of the time you would only have the mux delay because the 64-bit word is already settled.
-So, a `chad` processor could be very fast even in legacy (cheaper) fab processes.
+If you use a wider data bus (such as 128-bit) on the ROM and mux it down to 16-bit, most of the time you would only have the mux delay because the 128-bit word is already settled.
+So, a `chad` processor could be very fast in an ASIC.